simonwahll/wahllcontent/dart/design_patterns/builder.md

 toc: true
 ---

-The `builder` design pattern is a creational design pattern.
-It is used to create complex object without requiring the client to know the construction code.
+The `builder` design pattern is creational.
+It is used to create complex objects without requiring the client to know the construction code.

 One common use case for the builder design pattern is to replace a large constructor with lots of logic the clients need to know about.
 When doing this you can avoid the following types of constructors: